Visualizing Vulnerability Management with Enhanced Asset Detail

 Visualizing your entire vulnerability management inventory, at a glance

 Having an accurate, current asset inventory is essential to effective vulnerability management.
 It may sound obvious, but knowing what assets exist in your organization is the first line of defense in cybersecurity, and not necessarily trivial to accomplish.
 With Delve and its self-improving auto-discovery feature, visualizing vulnerability management challenges, finding all the Web applications, servers, network equipment, and other devices takes just two clicks.
 That’s exceptionally helpful, but largely useless unless we can also identify which ones need your attention.
-Thanks to our latest product update, and specifically improvements to the assets and websites panel, it is now even simpler to see at a glance what is in your network, and understand each asset’s risk exposure.
+Thanks to our latest product update, and specifically improvements to the assets, vulnerability scanning tools and websites panel, it is now even simpler to see at a glance what is in your network, and understand each asset’s risk exposure.

 When displaying the Server or Website panel, you can now see all your assets and the relevant data for each.
 We’ve deployed the same display approach that was used for the recently revamped Vulnerability panel, as presented in my previous blog post, Not All Vulnerabilities are Created Equal.